Use case

 Review prep drops from 90 minutes to under 20.

-Repo diagnosis
+Repo clarity

 Repository impact

-Need a clearer map of ownership fragility?
+Need a clearer map of ownership continuity?